Consensys/qubernetes/README.md

 ```
 ## Generating Quorum and K8s Resources From Custom Configs

-Qubernetes enables the creation of customized Quorum networks run on Kubernetes: configurable number of Quorum and Transaction
-Manager nodes, creating the associated genesis config, transaction manager config, permissioned-nodes.json, required keys, services, etc.
+Qubernetes enables the creation of customized Quorum networks run on Kubernetes, providing a configurable number of Quorum and Transaction Manager nodes, and creating the associated genesis config, transaction manager config, permissioned-nodes.json, required keys, services, etc. to start the network.

 If you have Docker installed, you are all set!
-Use the [Docker Bootstrap Container](#docker-bootstrap-container)
+Use the [Docker Bootstrap Container](#docker-bootstrap-container).

 If you do not wish to install Docker, follow the instructions in [Install Prerequisites without Docker](docs/installing-on-host.md).

-Once you have the prerequists set up see [Generating Your Own K8s Resources](#generating-your-own-k8s-resources) for more
+Once you have the prerequisites set up see [Modifying the qubernetes config file](#modifying-the-qubernetes-config-file) for more
 information about configuring a custom deployment.

 ### Docker Bootstrap Container

-The Docker container `quorumengineering/qubernetes` has the necessary binaries install to generate the necessary Quorum resources.
+The Docker container `quorumengineering/qubernetes` has the necessary binaries installed to generate the necessary Quorum resources.
-If you have docker running, you don't have ot worry about installing anything else.
+If you have docker running, you don't have to worry about installing anything else.

 Usage:

-**note**: `qubernetes.yaml` is not added to the the docker container, as this file will change between various deployments.
+> **Note:** `qubernetes.yaml` is not added to the docker container, as this file will change between various deployments.

-           The `qubernetes.yaml` file and the desired `out` directory will need to be mounted on the `quorumengineering/qubernetes` container
-           using `-v $PATH/ON/HOST/qubernetes.yaml:$PATH/ON/CONTAINTER/qubernetes.yaml`, e.g. `-v $(pwd)/cool-qubernetes.yaml:/qubernetes/qubernetes.yaml`
+The `qubernetes.yaml` file and the desired `out` directory will need to be mounted on the `quorumengineering/qubernetes` container using `-v $PATH/ON/HOST/qubernetes.yaml:$PATH/ON/CONTAINTER/qubernetes.yaml`, e.g. `-v $(pwd)/cool-qubernetes.yaml:/qubernetes/qubernetes.yaml`, see below:

-           see below.
-1. Use the default `qubernetes.yaml` in the base of the quberentes repository.
+1. Use the default `qubernetes.yaml` in the base of the qubernetes repository.
 You may edit this file to create your custom quorum network
 ```bash
 $> git clone https://github.com/jpmorganchase/qubernetes.git
 $> cd qubernetes